svelte-gear/svelte-semantic-ui/doc/COMPONENTS.md

-# List of Semantic UI settings

-There are 23 settings objects in JQuery:
+There are 23 Semantic UI settings objects in JQuery

 ## Implemented: